If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 Dos:

-- Scrape only the data you need by determining the exact business case and customizing your web crawler technology for it.
+- Scrape only the data you need by defining the exact business case and customizing your web crawler technology accordingly.
 This will minimize your risk of exhausting the scraped website with unwanted traffic.

 - Always read the terms of use of the scraped website.
-Apart from commercial terms of use, websites also have a robots.txt file, which contains information about the permissions for the website’s content.
-Your web crawling solution or technical experts should assist you in adhering to these permissions.
+In addition to commercial terms of use, websites also have a robots.txt file that specifies permissions for the website’s content.
+Your web crawling solution or technical experts should help you comply with these permissions.

 - Be transparent about your web scraping and be ready to explain your scraping process to assure others that your approach is legal and ethical.